kgoralski/go-crud-template/README.md

 This code is written with very little experience with Golang.
-Hope that I will improve it soon :)
+I did my best :)

 go-crud-template